 - Respond and Recover

 - Incident Management

 Costs start from £1,500

-depending on the size and complexity of business and usually require a few days to complete the process.
+depending on the size and complexity of the business and usually require a few days to complete the process.

 Please be aware that you may be required to take corrective/preventative measures, which might include but not limited to purchasing, upgrading or installing security software and equipment that your business may not already have to be able to comply with current best practices and standards.
 You may also need to improve internal procedures, practices, policies and other documentation for you to gain certification.

-Information Security is not a one time fix, it is an ongoing process of improvement that requires full engagement from all areas of a business from the top to the bottom.
+Information Security is not a one time fix.
+It is an ongoing process of improvement that requires full engagement from all business areas from top to bottom.